 Let’s be clear: Predictions of baby’s weight are not accurate and they are definitely NOT a reason to have an elective cesarean birth if you do not want one.

-Not to mention, c-sections are not risk free.
-They are a major surgery, after all!
+Not to mention, c-sections are not risk-free.
+They are major surgery, after all!

-Risks of cesarean sections include infection, serious bleeding, damage of blood vessels or organs.
-Plus, there is an increased risk to baby’s health and the need for a NICU stay with c-section birth.
+Risks of cesarean sections include infection, severe bleeding, and damage to blood vessels or organs.
+Plus, there is an increased risk to the baby’s health and the need for a NICU stay with c-section birth.

 While c-sections are life-saving procedures, they should not be the first line of defense for delivering a big baby!